 • Bringing the wrong people with you.
 Do not bring “consultants” to a VC pitch.
 Do not bring anyone with you that isn’t part of the senior team.
 As soon as you bring a “consultant” with you — most folks are out.
 It makes the team look weak and incomplete.

 • Not sending the deck ahead of time.
 Just send it.
+All of it, usually.
 You are wasting both a lot of time, and an opportunity, by not letting VCs do basically homework ahead of time.
 Make it easy on them.
 And send it as a PDF.
 Generally, don’t send it to through some “service”.
 Build trust.
 Make it easy.
 If you are the one selling, don’t put hurdles in front of getting a check.
 Remove objections.
 Send the deck.
 Even if they might email it to someone you’d prefer they didn’t.

 • Not doing at least basic homework on the VC firm.
 You should know their other investments in the space.
 VCs may be fungible, but no one wants to feel that way.
 Share why your start-up may be of interest to them based on other investments.
 That’s, again, Sales 101.
 And you are selling shares of stock.
 It’s still sales.